STAT545-UBC/STAT545-UBC-original-website/peer-review02_peer-evaluation-guidelines.md

 ## How you will be marked:

   * It's binary.
-Each peer review will be deemed "lame" or "good".
+Each peer review will be deemed "good" or "needs more".

-  * Hallmarks of "lame" feedback:
+  * Hallmarks of "needs more" feedback:

     - Your review is so generic that it's hard to determine which assignment you're reviewing.
     - Your review is mean.
     - You can't find anything to praise/learn and yet you don't offer any suggestions either.

-  * Each review you do will get you 1 point if "good" and 0 points if "lame".
+  * Each review you do will get you 1 point if "good" and 0 points if "needs more".
 Those will be totalled over all assignments to form your peer review mark.

 ## Additional resources: